the-piro/Mega-Links-Checker/README.md

    ```

 3. **Configure:**
-   - Edit `config.py` with your Telegram API key and other settings
+   - Edit `config.py` with your Telegram API, HASH & BOT TOKEN

 4. **Run the bot:**
    ```sh